giv-lab/givr/docs/source/overview.rst

 givr provides a simple and safe API for rendering geometry.
 It does nothing to setup your windowing system or OpenGL context.
 You must do these things yourself.
-In addition it doesn't do a couple of other things lke clearing the screen or seting the glViewport.
+In addition it doesn't do a couple of other things like clearing the screen or setting the glViewport.
 You must still do those things on your own.
 The following gives you an overview of how you use givr to draw things.

 There are 5 things that need to be in place for givr to render things to